salemk9/Abstracting-Real-Objects/README.md

-# Venice Canal: Gondola OOP Simulation
+# Venice Canal: Gondola Adventures

-**Venice Canal: Gondola OOP Simulation** lets you explore the world of gondolas through the power of Java classes!
+**Venice Canal: Gondola Adventures** lets you explore the world of gondolas through the power of Java classes!

 **Goal:**
 Simulate and customize real-life gondolas and their gondoliers using object-oriented programming, showcasing how code can reflect real-world objects and their interactions.